jaredgrogan/youtubescholar/README.md

 #YTScholar
 Web Video Research Tool

-YTScholar is an advanced RAG-based agent designed to ingest audio from web and YouTube videos, process the content, and provide educational responses on specific topics.
-This tool leverages the power of Google Vertex AI, Whisper, Pinecone, and LangChain to create a comprehensive learning experience.
+YTScholar is an advanced RAG-based agent designed to ingest audio from web and YouTube videos, process the content, and provide educational responses on specific topics for users.
+This tool leverages the combined power of Google Vertex AI and Whisper using LangChain and Pinecone dataabases to create a comprehensive learning experience.

 ## Agent Features